Jannchenn/MyDay/README.txt

 App Name: MyDay

-How you start run the program: yarn start
+How you start running the program: yarn start

 MyDay/src